smart-on-fhir/cumulus-library/docs/workflows/nlp.md

 - `--mlflow-run-name=NAME`: a base name for the runs.
 The table name is appended so each run stays distinguishable.
 Defaults to the table name, version, and model.
 - `--mlflow-tag=KEY=VALUE`: tag every run.
 Pass it more than once for several tags.
-- `--mlflow-log-traces`: 🚨 also record the full text of every model request and response.
-  **This sends clinical note text (PHI) to your tracking server** - see below.

 **One run per table.** Each table in your workflow gets its own MLflow run, because that is the unit you actually compare - a prompt change to `age` shouldn't move `race`'s numbers.